futuredapp/Engineering-Handbook/ios/new-project.md

 ## 6. Configure the project for Continuous Deployment

-- [ ] In Target's Signing & Capabilities tab, keep the Automatically manage signing checkbox unchecked.
+- [ ] In Target's Signing & Capabilities tab, uncheck the *Automatically manage signing* checkbox.
-- [ ] In Manage Schemes, set root project scheme as Shared.
+- [ ] In Manage Schemes..., set root project scheme as Shared.
 - [ ] Run `bundle exec fastlane test` to check whether test can be run on both CI and locally.
 - [ ] In Xcode, go to Project Info screen.
 In Configurations section, add a new configuration by duplicating the **Release** configuration and rename it to **Enterprise**.
-- [ ] On Build Settings tab, look for Product Bundle Identifier, expand it to see preferences for Debug, Enterprise and Release configurations and for the Enterprise one, add suffix `.beta`.
+- [ ] On Build Settings tab for target (not project), look for Product Bundle Identifier, expand it to see preferences for Debug, Enterprise and Release configurations and for the Enterprise one, add suffix `.beta`.
-- [ ] Select appropriate certificates, provisioning profiles for all configurations in the Signing section.
+- [ ] Select appropriate certificates, provisioning profiles for all configurations in the Target's Signing & Capabilities tab.
 - [ ] Run `bundle exec fastlane enterprise` to check whether enteprise builds to App Center succeed.

+## 7. Setup App Center

+***Note:** The app should be automatically created and submitted to App Center to your account during step 6 by running `bundle exec fastlane enterprise` in Terminal.*

+- [ ] Find the app under your account, go to its Settings, in top right corner find three dots and *Transfer app to organization* (select Futured).
+- [ ] Add all internal teams as collaborators.
+- [ ] Create distribution group for the client and invite them.

-## 7. Configure continuous integration
+## 8. Configure continuous integration

 Choose your CI service, we currently prefer Github Actions.

 ### GitHub Actions

 Most of the configuration is already part of the [iOS project template](https://github.com/futuredapp/iOS-project-template).
 All the secrets are provided by the organization.
 If they are not available ask someone with admin permissions to provide them to your repository.

-## 8. Setup App Center

-***Note:** The app should be automatically created and submitted to App Center to your account during step 6 by running `bundle exec fastlane enterprise` in Terminal.*

-- [ ] Change owner to our organization.
-- [ ] Add all internal teams as collaborators.
-- [ ] Create distribution group for the client and invite them.

 ## 9. Open pull request with the project setup